J4X-98/Writeups/Websites/DamnVulnerableDeFi/05_TheRewarder/writeup.md

 The description already hints a lot at how we can solve this challenge.
 As the rewarder takes a snapshot of the balances when we call it, we can exploit this by:

 1. Wait until the next rewards period
-2. Take a flashloan
+2. Take a flash loan
-3. Deposit all our dvt into the pool
+3. Deposit all our DVT into the pool
 4. Call the function that distributes the rewards
-5. Withdraw all our dvt again
+5. Withdraw all our DVT again
 6. Pay back the flash loan
 7. Transfer the reward tokens to our player.

-I once again wrote an attack contract that does this for us:
+I once again wrote an attacking contract that does this for us:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED